eraybasar/pesdk-docs/_guides/ios/v8/introduction/getting_started.md

 Our SDK provides two main view controllers.
 One to work with the camera and the other to edit an image.
 In the following section we will first explain how the licensing works and then how the basic view controllers are set up.
 We will also demonstrate how they can be embedded into a `UINavigationController`.

 ## License file

 Before using any components of the PhotoEditor SDK, you have to unlock the SDK using your license key file.
 It is important that you set the license key before using any of the SDK classes.

+{% capture first_snippet %}
+Swift
+---
 ```swift
 func application(_ application: UIApplication, willFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey : Any]? = nil) -> Bool {
   if let licenseURL = Bundle.main.url(forResource: "license", withExtension: "") {